• Skip to primary navigation

 Sally Cameron

 Sweet potatoes are a powerhouse vegetable packed with flavor and nutrition.
 Skip the marshmallows, brown sugar or maple syrup.
-They don’t need it.
-Simply simmer until tender, then drain, mash and add a little butter or olive oil.
-Fresh chopped rosemary is a nice addition.
-Mashed sweet potatoes make a healthy side dish any time of the year.
+Whipped sweet potatoes make a healthy side dish any time of the year.
+Instructions to simmer as well as steam.

 5 from 1 vote